abeleuta/easyannotation/README.md

         color: '#000' // default line color
      },

+    // Individual draw style for each annotator.
+    // If specified this style will be used when adding an annotator of the specified type.
+    drawStyles: {
+        line: DrawStyle,
+        arrow: DrawStyle,
+        rect: DrawStyle,
+        polygon: DrawStyle,
+        callout: DrawStyle,
+        ellipse: DrawStyle
+    },

      //default fill style for shapes that can be filled, the following options can be used:
      fillStyle: {
           fillType: 0, // a number between 0 and 9 defining the fill type.